YunhaoLi012/DMLP/README.md

 ## Tutorial
 The detailed tutorial can be found on website: https://yunhaoli12138.github.io/DMLP/tutorial/

+## Documentation
+Library documentation can be found on: https://yunhaoli12138.github.io/DMLP/docs/

 ## Reference
 Codes and model architecture referred from: https://github.com/guangyliu/AE_diffusion.git